hasura/ndc-qdrant/README.md

     When running this script specify:

-    --url The URL where Qdrant is hosted, if you are running Qdrant locally this might be http://localhost:6333
+    --url The URL where Qdrant is hosted

     --key The API key for connecting the the Qdrant Client.
-This optional param should be used if you are hosting Qdrant in Qdrant cloud

     --output The name of the file to store the configuration in